CateSchool/AdvancedCS/unit2/algorithms/1-BigO/README.md

 }
 ```

-You might tink to describe the Big O as `3*O(1)` since this equation calls the constant function 3 times; however, we don't consider constant multipliers.
+You might think to describe the Big O as `3*O(1)` since this equation calls the constant function 3 times; however, we don't consider constant multipliers.
 [Here's an explanation from Stack Overflow](https://stackoverflow.com/questions/22188851/why-is-the-constant-always-dropped-from-big-o-analysis):

-    "Big-O notation doesn't care about constants because big-O notation only describes the long-term growth rate of functions, rather than their absolute magnitudes.
+> Big-O notation doesn't care about constants because big-O notation only describes the long-term growth rate of functions, rather than their absolute magnitudes.
 Multiplying a function by a constant only influences its growth rate by a constant amount, so linear functions still grow linearly, logarithmic functions still grow logarithmically, exponential functions still grow exponentially, etc. Since these categories aren't affected by constants, it doesn't matter that we drop the constants."

 In short, we consider this algorithm to have a time complexity of `O(1)` and drop the 3.